In this post, you’ll discover the ultimate list of interesting facts about the Turning Torso!

 The Turning Torso is located on the Swedish side of the Öresund strait, in English commonly known as “The Sound.”
 This strait forms the natural border between Sweden and Denmark.

-One of the most famous bridges in Europe called the Öresund Bridge and connects the Danish capital of Copenhagen with the Swedish city of Malmö.
+One of the most famous bridges in Europe is called the Öresund Bridge which connects the Danish capital of Copenhagen with the Swedish city of Malmö.
 It was the longest road and rail bridge in Europe between 2000 and 2019.

 The Turning Torso is located near the strait and a couple of kilometers to the north of where this bridge arrives in the city.

 2. The Turning Torso holds two fantastic records

 The Turning Torso is both a commercial and residential skyscraper.
 It contains a total of 147 apartments and 54 floors, with the top floor located at a height of 178.79 meters (586.58 feet).

 The roof of the skyscraper is located at a height of 190 meters (623 feet) which makes it the tallest building in all of Scandinavia!